ansari97/AS5048B_WiringPi/README.md

 This class library uses the wiringPiI2C library for iinterfacing the sensor using the wiringPiI2CReadReg8() and the wiringPiI2CWriteReg8() functions.

 The wiringPi library is required for this class to work.
-Go to https://github.com/WiringPi for more instructions.
+Go to https://github.com/WiringPi/WiringPi for more instructions.

+To use the as5048b library, compile into .o file before running the main program or simply include the cpp file at the header.